Seahawks notes: Russell Wilson helping Chris Carson ‘move on’ from fumble issues; Ansah misses practice

 That’s why Wilson has tried to pay some special attention to Carson this week.

-He talked to Carson for a while in the locker room after Sunday’s game, then texted him later that night.
+He talked to Carson for a while in the locker room after the game Sunday, then texted him later that night.

 Monday, when the two were lifting weights, Wilson talked to him again.

-“I just kind of went up to him and said ‘you know, some of the greatest running backs (like) Walter Payton fumbled, too,’’’ Wilson said.
-“He just kind of laughed and I said ‘it’s going to happen.
+“I just kind of went up to him and said, ‘You know, some of the greatest running backs (like) Walter Payton fumbled, too,’’’ Wilson said.
+“He just kind of laughed and I said ‘It’s going to happen.
 Just realize you’re a great football player.
 Go for it.’’’

 Wilson knows his football history.
 Payton actually fumbled 30 times in his first three seasons in the league — nine or more each season — in 846 carries, or once every 28.2 carries.
-Even including this year’s fumbles Carson is averaging one fumble every 56 carries.
+Carson now is averaging one fumble every 56 carries.

 Carson said he appreciated the words from Wilson but said he didn’t expect anything different.